-Then they end up with unhappy employees, high staff turnover, and frustrated patients.
-Healthcare executives may not know when it’s time to pull the plug on a deficient call center and outsource those hospital call center services to a professional firm.
+Healthcare executives may not know when it’s time to pull the plug on a deficient in-house call center and outsource to a professional hospital call center.
+Here are ten signs that it might be time:

-Since 70 percent of all patient care occurs in a physician office setting and patients must call for appointment scheduling or to get their questions answered, why would you risk putting inadequate resources in place to manage your call center?
-Why not outsource to a professional healthcare call center that can get the job done?
+Since a majority of patient care occurs in physician offices and patients must call for an appointment or to have questions answered, why risk using inadequate internal resources to manage an in-house call center?
+Instead consider outsourcing to a professional healthcare call center that’s up to the challenge.

 Keith Slater is vice president of business development at Change Healthcare.
 Contact him at email@example.com.
 Download their new e-book to learn more about industry insights into patient satisfaction and key strategies to improving the total patient experience.
-For more information visit www.mckesson.com/callcenter.
+For more information on outsourcing your medical call center, visit www.mckesson.com/callcenter.